 The hypothetical family in this study consists of two wage-earning spouses and one school-age child.
 Families with annual gross income levels of \$25,000, \$50,000, \$75,000, \$100,000, and \$150,000 for each jurisdiction are analyzed.
 The wage and salary split is assumed to be 70-30 between the two spouses.
 All other income is assumed to be split evenly.
-The family at each income level is assumed to own a single family home and to reside within the confines of the city or county.
-However, at the \$25,000 income level, the study assumes that the household renter-occupies and not owner-occupies its housing unit, and own one automobile.
-Families with annual income of \$50,000, \$100,000 and \$150,000 are assumed to own their own home and two automobiles.
+The family at each income level over \$25,000 is assumed to own a single family home and to reside within the confines of the city or county.
+However, at the \$25,000 income level, the study assumes that the household renter-occupies and not owner-occupies its housing unit, and owns one automobile.
+Families with annual income of \$50,000 are presumed to own their home and one automobile; and families with annual incomes of \$75,000, \$100,000 and \$150,000 are assumed to own their own home and two automobiles.
 This study compares the tax burden in each jurisdiction for the hypothetical family for four major tax categories: individual income tax, sales tax, real estate tax and the automobile-related taxes.

 This study is not intended to measure the overall level of taxation in a jurisdiction; rather, it attempts to measure a hypothetical tax burden for a family given the assumptions noted.
 There is no single "best" way of measuring tax burdens.
 To estimate tax payments, the study makes critical assumptions about typical households, their sources of income and consumption patterns.
-Property tax liabilities are particularly difficult to measure accurately because of varying assessment practices, property characteristics and relief mechanisms.
+Property tax liabilities are particularly difficult to compare accurately because of varying assessment practices, property characteristics and relief mechanisms.
 The methodology used to derive the estimated tax burden for each tax is presented in the section pertaining to that tax.

-The individual income tax rates, exemptions and deductions in effect for calendar year 2005 in the District of Columbia, Maryland and Virginia are shown in Table 1 on page 5.
+The individual income tax rates, exemptions and deductions in effect for calendar year 2007 in the District of Columbia, Maryland and Virginia are shown in Table 1 on page 5.
 Table 2, page 11, presents detailed data on state and local tax burdens for each type of tax by income level for each selected metropolitan area jurisdiction.
 The District's tax burden is compared with the average for the metropolitan area at each income level for the four tax categories, separately and combined in Table 3, page 12.